-With the help of a throwback recipe, peppers from my garden and a passion for grilling, we began getting creative with our pepper jelly batches during the summer of 2012.
-After a busy summer spent at our local farmers market in Downtown Tifton, Georgia, we began our peppery journey to making and creating Wisham Jellies for store shelves in October 2013.
-Wisham Jellies Pepper Jellies are handmade with whole peppers and fruits, and that keeps our ingredients list short and sweet!
+With the help of a throwback recipe, peppers from his garden, and a passion for grilling, Eric Wisham began getting creative with his pepper jelly batches during the summer of 2012.
+After a busy summer spent at his local farmers market in downtown Tifton, Georgia, in October 2013, Eric began his peppery journey to create and make Wisham Jellies for store shelves.
+Wisham Jellies Pepper Jellies are handmade with whole peppers and fruits, and keeps their ingredient list short and sweet!

-Use Wisham Jellies as a last minute glaze for meats and vegetables on the grill, to create a peppery vinaigrette for your salads, or as a spicy kick to your favorite cocktail.
+Wisham Jellies can be used as a last minute glaze for meats and vegetables on the grill, to create a peppery vinaigrette for salads, or as a spicy kick to your favorite cocktail.
 You’ll find heat + sweet in every jar!

-Our signature flavors are (2015 Flavor of GA Winner) Cranberry, (2016 Flavor of GA Winner) Wild Mayhaw, Fire!, Mango, Peachy Peach, Pineapple and Strawlapeño, Blazing Blueberry, and Orange Ginger.
+Wisham’s signature flavors are Cranberry (2015 Flavor of GA Winner), Wild Mayhaw (2016 Flavor of GA Winner), Fire!, Mango, Peachy Peach, Pineapple and Strawlapeño, Blazing Blueberry, and Orange Ginger.

-Enjoy our delectable wines from global, national and regional wineries.
-Our line-up includes over 200 wonderful wines for your tasting pleasure.
+Enjoy our delectable wines and spirits from global, national, and regional wineries and distilleries.
+Our 2019 line-up includes over 200 varieties for your tasting pleasure!

 Tim Cadiere & Washboard Road bring an electric vibe to any stage.
 Their rhythmic set list is often a combination of pop, country, rock and blues.
 There’s not much you can throw at Cadiere that he can’t play, sing or perform.
 Tim Cadiere’s soulful original songs have cajun-country overtones with a dash of creole spunk brought over from his native Louisiana.
 You’ll find Tim and his band Washboard Road playing their music at several venues around the Lake Oconee, Augusta and South Carolina areas.